ezsystems/commerce-documentation/docs/guide/customers/managing_delivery_addresses.md

 ## Read an existing delivery address from NAV

-In NAV, the address code is needed in addition to the party identification in order to fetch a delivery address.
+In NAV, the address code and party identification are required in order to fetch a delivery address.

 ``` php
 // Get the necessary services